SMART Permission Tickets

 &client_assertion_type=urn:ietf:params:oauth:client-assertion-type:jwt-bearer

 Here is what the client_assertion looks like when decoded.
-Note the embedded Permission Ticket.
+It is a standard SMART Backend Services authentication JWT — it does not contain the Permission Ticket.

 Client Assertion